by Lewis Pulsipher

 them.
 A dragon grows throughout its natural

 life.
-Hit points and
+HP and

-improves, size and the
+MR increase, AC improves, size and the

 damage inflicted by teeth and claws also